 We meet every month on the third Tuesday of the month at 6.30 pm at the South Melbourne Community Centre, 1 Ferrars Place, Sth Melb.

-During Covid lockdown, we meet via zoom, so please email email@example.com to receive a zoom invitation link.
+During Covid lockdown, so please email email@example.com to receive further information.

 Reconciliation is a national process promoting unity and respect between Aboriginal and Torres Strait Islanders and the wider community.
 Reconciliation promotes justice and equity for all Australians.